clandrew/rpball/README.md

 The code is in C++, with some boilerplate pulled in based off of Raspberry Pi and WaveShare samples.

 The sketch is compiled and uploaded using Arduino IDE.
-Tested with Arduino 2.3.10.
+Tested with Arduino IDE 2.3.10.